Private consultations

 What to expect

-For an initial consultation, my secretary will ask you to complete some questionnaires online beforehand.
+For an initial consultation, my PA will ask you to complete some questionnaires online beforehand.
 This provides me with a comprehensive picture of your background and information on your problem.
 I will gain further information during our consultation and usually come to a diagnosis and some understanding with you about the development and what is keeping your problem going.
 At this stage I am providing an overview.

 Occasionally I might recommend some investigations.
 This will then lead to a discussion of treatment options and the advantages and disadvantages of each.
 Usually there is a choice of cognitive behaviour therapy or medication or a combination of the two.
 For therapy, I will usually recommend a trusted colleague as I have a limited capacity in my private practice as I also work in the NHS or in research.